Abo-Soile/SOILE-Backend/README.md

 - StringTemplate for building the forms
 - Vertx.io links everything together and serves the website
 - Html templates by dustjs
+- Mongodb

-- Some javascript library to handle the client side stuff.
+- Some javascript library to handle the client side stuff, dojo, underscore.

+## Mongo Collections and Fields

+#### User:
+	- email/username
+	- password hashed
+	-

 ### Dev history in gitlog

-## TODO:
-- Authentification - vertx-mod-auth?
-- Modify the form builder to ommit useless extra html tags, like <html>
-- Figure out how to store stuff  - Mongodb - vertx mongo persistor?
-- Define how an experiment should work.